sofa-framework/doc/components/constraint/lagrangian/model/fixedlagrangianconstraint.md

 <!-- generate_doc -->
 # FixedLagrangianConstraint

-Lagrangian-based fixation of DOFs of the model
+Lagrangian-based fixation of DOFs of the model.

 ## Rigid3d